acapela/monorepo/GETTING-STARTED.md

 #### GraphQL

-This will provide validation and autocomplete when writing gql queries to make sure they match current schema.
+This will provide validation and autocomplete when writing gql queries to make sure they match the current schema.

 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql